+Impact

+Negative High Low Reason/Comments

-Impact Protected Characteristic itive Low Neutral Neg a High ative Reason/Comments Age X Low riigii Low Child poverty in Inverclyde is growing, with more than one in four children estimated to be living in poverty.
+Age x i ngri Child poverty in Inverclyde is growing, with more than one in four children estimated to be living in poverty.
 The whole Child Poverty (Scotland) Act is about children.
 Children cannot by their own actions remove themselves from household poverty, therefore, the Local Child Poverty Action Report supports children and their families.

-Disability X Given the high prevalence of poverty for disabled people, families with a disabled adult or child are a priority group in the Tackling Child Poverty Delivery Plan.
+Disability x Given the high prevalence of poverty for disabled people, families with a disabled adult or child are a priority group in the Tackling Child Poverty Delivery Plan.
 The employment rate for disabled people is significantly below that for the general population so disabled parents who are able to work may find it difficult to be accepted into paid work.
 Disability also creates additional costs.
 These include accommodation, heating, equipment, transport, medical supplies and insurance.
 As well as the additional costs of living for disabled people, their capacity - and the capacity of other household members - to earn income can be negatively impacted.
 Depending on the nature of disability one or more household members may be required to act as a carer full or part time which reduces the time that they would be able to undertake paid work.

+Gender reassignment Х

-Gender reassignment х Marriage and civil partnership Х Pregnancy and maternity Х Households with a young child are a priority group in Scottish Government's Tackling Child Poverty Delivery Plan.
-The Healthier Wealthier Programme offers
+Marriage and civil partnership x

+Pregnancy and maternity х Households with a young child are a priority group in Scottish Government's Tackling Child Poverty Delivery Plan.
+The Healthier Wealthier Programme offers income maximisation advice for families experiencing child poverty and will aim